top of page

 • The American Public Health Association (APHA) was one of the lead organizations that filed a lawsuit challenging the Office of Management and Budget's (OMB) freeze on federal grants.
 If you have a federal grant that serves the public and are willing to share your experience, please take a moment to fill out this survey.

-ETF remains committed to supporting equitable climate work and ensuring that essential funding reaches the communities that need it most.
-As always, we encourage our network to stay proactive, stay engaged, and move forward.
+ETF is committed to supporting equitable climate work and ensuring that essential funding reaches the communities that need it most.
+We encourage our network to stay proactive and engaged.

 bottom of page